jsaraza/Undo-Function-Implementing-Stack-Function/README.md

 ## Designing the Undo Stack

 As mentioned above, you must implement `undo()` using at least one _private stack_ implemented as a linked list inside the `Stringlist` class.
-You can modify `Stringlist` only as described at the start of this assignment.

 The main idea for how undo works is that every time `Stringlist` is modified by one a method that can be undone, it _pushes_ the _inverse_ operation on the top